ME-ICA/tedana/README.md

 Open or comment on one of [our issues](https://github.com/ME-ICA/tedana/issues)!

 We ask that all contributions to ``tedana`` respect our [code of conduct](https://github.com/ME-ICA/tedana/blob/master/CODE_OF_CONDUCT.md).

+If you're not sure where to begin, feel free to pop into [Gitter](https://gitter.im/ME-ICA/tedana) and introduce yourself!
+We will be happy to help you find somewhere to get started.